AxelitoMartin/AxelMartin/content/publication/fair_ML/index.md

 ---
 abstract: Despite recent advances in algorithmic fairness, methodologies for achieving fairness with generalized linear models (GLMs) have yet to be explored in general, despite GLMs being widely used in practice.
 In this paper we introduce two fairness criteria for GLMs based on equalizing expected outcomes or log-likelihoods.
 We prove that for GLMs both criteria can be achieved via a convex penalty term based solely on the linear components of the GLM, thus permitting efficient optimization.
 We also derive theoretical properties for the resulting fair GLM estimator.
 To empirically demonstrate the efficacy of the proposed fair GLM, we compare it with other well-known fair prediction methods on an extensive set of benchmark datasets for binary classification and regression.
 In addition, we demonstrate that the fair GLM can generate fair predictions for a range of response variables, other than binary and continuous outcomes.
 authors:
   - Hyungrok Do
   -Preston Putzel
   - admin
   - Padhraic Smyth
   - Judy Zhong
 doi: "162:5286-5308"
 featured: false
-focal_point: ""
-preview_only: false
+image: false
 projects: []
 publication: '*Proceedings of Machine Learning Research, Volume 162* (2022)'
 publication_short: ""
 publishDate: "2022-6-28"
-summary:
+summary: false
 tags:
   - Source Themes
 title: Fair Generalized Linear Models with a Convex Penalty
 url_code: ""